elifesciences/elife-xpub/docs/developing/quick-start.md

     - This should export an empty (for now) object
     - Use it to hold any configuration that should not be checked into source control
     - Refer to `config/default.js` for a list of possible config keys
-  - Add database configuration if necessary
-    - In most cases the defaults should work without additional configuration
+    - In most cases the default settings should work without additional configuration
+- Start any dependencies
+  - All necessary dependencies can be started by running `yarn start:services`
-    - To run postgres within a docker container use the command `docker-compose up -d postgres`
+  - To run dependencies within the background use the command `docker-compose up -d postgres fakes3`
   - To setup the database, run `npx pubsweet setupdb --clobber`, and `npx pubsweet migrate`
-- Start the app with `npm run server`
+- Start the app with `yarn server`
   - Visit <http://localhost:3000>

 ## Other Dependencies